IQSS/dataverse/doc/sphinx-guides/source/developers/making-releases.rst

 If this is a regular (non-hotfix) release, create a pull request to merge the "develop" branch into the "master" branch using this "compare" link: https://github.com/IQSS/dataverse/compare/master...develop

-Once the tests have passed, merge the pull request.
+Once important tests have passed (compile, unit tests, etc.), merge the pull request.
+Don't worry about style tests failing such as for shell scripts.

-If this is a hotfix release, skip this step (the "develop" branch is not involved until later).
+If this is a hotfix release, skip this whole "merge develop to master" step (the "develop" branch is not involved until later).

 Build the Guides for the Release
 --------------------------------